Killeen Goats’ Gouda

 - Suitable in Pregnancy

-The Courtyard Dairy ages Killeen in-house for 11 months (8 months longer than normal Killeen), so the cheese develops a greater depth of flavour as the sweetness and toasty-roasted hazelnut flavours show through.
+The Courtyard Dairy ages Killeen in-house for a minimum of nine months (the Killeen is delivered aged just three months), so the cheese develops a greater depth of flavour as the sweetness and toasty roasted-hazelnut flavours show through.

 More about this

-The herd has since increase to 200 stark-white Saanen goats (a traditional Swiss breed which, being stark-white, is not so good with sunlight –ideal for Ireland!).
+The herd has since increased to 200 stark-white Saanen goats (a traditional Swiss breed which, being white, is not so good with sunlight – ideal for Ireland!).

 Gouda cheeses have the curd washed, removing acidity, which has given Killeen a unique style and taste – slightly sweet, nutty and floral, with a gentle goat flavour.

-At The Courtyard Dairy Killeen is now aged to 11 months, when all the richness and mellow yet deep flavours come out.
+At The Courtyard Dairy Killeen is now aged for a minimum of nine months, when all the richness and mellow-yet-deep flavours show.